 Children over 6 years old should have at least 1 hour of physical activity per day.
-Their bodies are developing every day, so physical activity helps them build strong bones, muscles, nervous systems, and vascular systems.
+Since their bodies are developing every day, physical activity helps them build strong bones, muscles, nervous systems, and vascular systems.
 Physical activity also increases flexibility, stamina, balance, fine motor skills, and posture.
 All this activity is good for the brain as well as the body.
-Not only does physical activity improve cognition in kids, but is also linked to self-esteem, mental health, and socialization.
+Not only does physical activity improve cognition in kids, but it is also linked to self-esteem, mental health, and socialization.

 Many parents avoid extensive time outdoors with their kids due to fears of illness.
 Cold weather has always been thought of as causing the spread of germs or a weakened immune system, so much so that we've dubbed common nose and throat infections "colds."
 So, is this reputation scientifically true?
 Yes and no.

 Studies suggest that being cold does weaken the immune system.
 So yes, when our kids walk around with their coats undone or underdressed for the season, it does make them more likely to catch a cold.
 However, this is an easy fix, and all the more reason to encourage activity when children are outside to keep their heart rates and body heat higher.
 Cold air is also drier than warm air, and breathing in dry air over time can affect the body's ability to fight infection.
 Room humidifiers or taking a hot shower after prolonged exposure to cold, dry air are good ways to counteract this effect.